Who am I

-I grew up in New Jersey and New York City, landing in the Bay Area 18 years ago.
-But I will admit, I'll always be a New Yorker.
+I grew up in New Jersey and New York City, landing in the Bay Area 21 years ago.

-I graduated from Drew University in NJ with degree in English while always taking art and acting classes.
-After college, I attended The School of Visual Arts for painting, illustration and jewelry, I'm also an actor and was studying acting at the same time, making theater and films.
-(To see more of that work, check out: emilykeyishian.com)
+I started at Boston University, transferred to Fairleigh Dickinson University where my parents both taught, studied abroad in England, transferred and graduated from Drew University in NJ with degree in English minoring in art and acting.
+After college, I attended The School of Visual Arts for painting, illustration and jewelry, I'm also a working actor, making theater and films.
+(To see more of that work, check out: emilykeyishian.com) I also created a solo show based on my art and heritage called "Broken Borders" which you can see a version of here: https://vimeo.com/1166106389

 Currently I've been doing a lot of exploring of family history, the history of the Armenian people and the diaspora.
 I'm currently studying one of my native languages, Western Armenian (Բարե՛ւ).
 Collecting the stories: the beauty and the pain, the loss and death, and the survival and success.
 I'm so lucky to be a part of a group of Armenians and Turkish people who are willing to come together to heal and share stories.
 Being Jewish from Galicia/the Ukraine as well adds it's extra flavor of guilt, shame and pain, which is also part of the exploration.
 Also the fear of being found.